 - Your claim is for blowouts or tyre damage, unless caused by fire, malicious damage or vandalism

-- Your claims is for intentional damage by you
+- Your claims is for intentional damage caused by you

 - Your claims is for a loss resulting from any sort of illegal activity

-- Your claims involves the use of your rental vehicle to carry passengers or property for profit
+- Your claims involve the use of your rental vehicle to carry passengers or property for profit

 - You were driving the vehicle without a licence

 We reveal how many Singaporeans purchase travel insurance and their top considerations when doing so.

 Find comprehensive coverage to suit your travel needs, including COVID-19.

 This guide looks at the attractions and dangers of this beautiful part of South East Asia and why travel insurance is not only advisable, but vital to have.

 Travel insurance for Bangkok